 Consequently I had no problem getting started on New Year’s Day.
 William had already left earlier, as he is in a hurry to get to Ushuaia.
 I have plenty of time and want to take the path less pedalled again.
 When I got outside and finished loading my bike I first put on sunglasses, as it was such a nice day.
 There was hardly any wind and Windguru says it will stay that way for several days.
 If that comes true I’ll have an easy ride into Ushuaia indeed.
 It appears to me that southern Tierra del Fuego has much less wind in general, judging by the trees I saw.

 The boat is quite a lot larger than the other ferries I’ve been on, with room for several large trucks as well as a number of cars and hundreds of people.
-It’s also the first roll on-roll off ferry, so far cars had to back up onto the smaller boats.
+It’s also the first roll on-roll off ferry.
+Up to now I had only seen smaller boats onto which cars had to enter in reverse.
 It was a beautiful morning for a boat ride with sunshine and once we got moving there was effectively no wind on the boat, as its velocity matched that of the ship.
 But of course this wouldn’t be Patagonia if it stayed that way.
 We arrived two hours later in Porvenir with a rather different wind and rain.
 During the ride I felt extremely happy and a bit strange to finally be going to Tierra del Fuego, pretty much the end of the Earth and my goal for such a long time.